helm/helm/docs/chart_repository.md

 In a similar way you can create charts repository using Github Pages.

 The first step will be to **create your gh-pages branch**.
-You can do that localy as.
+You can do that locally as.

 ```
 $ git checkout -b [name_of_your_new_branch]